ankitmodi/ankitmodi.github.io/about.md

 I'm Ankit Modi - currently residing in Mumbai, India.

 My professional interests lie at the junction of healthcare and technology.
 I am a founding member & Product Manager at [Qure.ai](https://qure.ai/).
-I'm working on building experiences that integrate AI seamlessly with radiology.
+I'm working on building AI powered radiology experiences.

 My hobbies are reading, writing, cricket, football & music - in that order.